-Schizotypal traits were measured using the 38-item Multidimensional Schizotypy Scale-Brief (MSS-B 44).
-The MSS-B consist of 38 items (13 positive, 13 negative and 12 disorganised items).
-A score for each dimension and the overall score was produced for each participant.
-Gross et al. (2018) reported Cronbach's alpha for positives (α = .80), negative (α = .80) & disorganised (α = .90).
-This was confirmed here with Cronbach's alpha for positive α = .66, negative α =.81, disorganised α = .87.
-While the focus of the paper was on schizotypy, we also measured psychotic-like experiences (PLEs) using the Cardiff Anomalous Perceptions Scale (CAPS) and the Peters et al. Delusions Inventory (PDI).
+Schizotypal traits were measured using the 38-item Multidimensional Schizotypy Scale-Brief (MSS-B).
+The MSS-B consists of 38 items (13 positive, 13 negative, and 12 disorganized items).
+A score for each dimension and the overall score were produced for each participant.
+Gross et al (2018) reported Cronbach's alpha for positives ( $\alpha = .80$ ), negative ( $\alpha = .80$ ), and disorganized ( $\alpha = .90$ ).
+This was confirmed here with Cronbach's alpha for positive $\alpha = .66$ , negative $\alpha = .81$ , disorganized $\alpha = 0.87$ .
+While the focus of the paper was on schizotypy, we also measured psychotic-like experiences (PLEs) using the Cardiff Anomalous Perceptions Scale (CAPS), and the Peters et al. Delusions Inventory (PDI).
 Following a comment by one of the reviewers, this was dropped from the main analysis.
-Non-significant results are shown in the supplementary material.
+Non-significant results are shown in the Supplementary material.